webpack/webpack-cli/SCAFFOLDING.md

 #### Running a scaffold from npm

-If the package is on npm, its name must begin with `webpack-scaffold` and can be used running:
+If the package is in npm, its name must begin with `webpack-scaffold` and can be used running:

 ```js
 webpack-cli init webpack-scaffold-yourpackage